StarPlayrX/bigmac/README.md

 The post install for Mac Pro 3,1 fixes AppleHDA Audio, CD/DVD access, and Telemetry that is SSE compatible.
-If you have upgraded your WiFi and Bluetooth to 802.11ac combo card, you WiFi and BT4 should work out of the box.
+If you have upgraded your WiFi and Bluetooth to 802.11ac combo card, your WiFi and BT4 should work out of the box.
 USB2, USB3, and USBC all work out of the box on Mac Pro with Big Sur.
+If you would like something added, you can contact me through https://StarPlayrX.com

 This patcher container a postinstall.sh